mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.md

 ## Class: MessageQueueing.Services.MessageContextFactory
 Factory for creating instances of .
+Initializes a new instance of the class.
+    **serviceProvider:** The service provider for creating instances.

+    **user:** The claims principal representing the user associated with the message context.

 ### Methods

 ####Constructor
 Initializes a new instance of the class.
+Factory for creating instances of .
     #####Parameters
     **serviceProvider:** The service provider for creating instances.